Egg Yolk for Hair: Benefits, How It Works, and 6 DIY Hair Mask Recipes for Every Hair Type

 Does Egg Yolk Work for Hair Growth?

-Egg yolks are not only an excellent source of protein—one raw yolk contains about 2.7 grams—but also provide minerals like calcium, iron, magnesium, phosphorus, potassium, and zinc, all of which support healthy hair.
-Therefore, incorporating egg yolk into your hair care routine can help maintain stronger, healthier growth.
+Egg yolks are not only an excellent source of protein—one raw yolk contains approximately 2.7 grams—but they also provide nutrients such as calcium, iron, magnesium, phosphorus, potassium, zinc, biotin, and vitamins A and E. These nutrients may help nourish the scalp, support moisture retention, and reduce hair dryness or brittleness.

 Benefits of Egg Yolk for Hair